!

 • Is this a situation that could be resolved without intervention?
 For instance, talking to the person who is discriminating against you and telling them how this has affected you.
 You should only do this if you feel safe and confident to do so.

 • University Procedure.
-If you choose to make a formal complaint to the University about a student or member of staff there are procedures that set out the steps you will need to follow.
+If you choose to make a formal complaint to the University about a student or employee there are procedures that set out the steps you will need to follow.

 Go to: